Getting started in the world of points and miles can often be confusing, if not overwhelming. We get it.

 We can't tell you the exact best way to use your points and miles.
 That's a personal decision that only you can make, based on what you've got and where you want to go.
 Nobody knows your travels better than you.

 But if there's one maxim we can share, it's this: Use your points and miles for a trip you otherwise wouldn't take.
 Whether that's a roundtrip to Europe in lie-flat business class for 100,000 miles or three roundtrips in economy for that mileage rate is up to you.
 There's no single right or wrong way to redeem miles.
+Wait too long, and those miles are all-but-certain to get less valuable.

 Take a virtual spin around the globe and decide where you want to go.
 Read some of our flight reviews to decide how you want to get there – and hotel reviews to narrow down where you want to stay.
 Use this guide and all the other resources on our site (and others!) to learn the best ways to earn and redeem the miles to make it happen.